yeikiu/waar/README.md

 # 🤖💬 waar | WhatsApp Auto-Reply node cli

-- Run headless (no browser UI showed)
+- Run headless (No browser UI window displayed.
+You can change this laster with `WAAR_HEADLESS` env variable)
 - Keep session stored for next uses (scan QR directly from terminal and only once)

 ## 📝 Installation & Usage